Beloit, Kansas: Local

 Beloit has a Mayor/City Council form of government.
-Voters elect eight city council members, two from each of the City's four wards, to four-year terms.
-Also, the voters elect a Mayor.
-The Mayor and the 8 City Councilors form the City of Beloit Governing Body.
+Voters elect five city council members and elect a Mayor.
+The Mayor and the 5 City Councilors form the City of Beloit Governing Body.

 The Beloit Governing Body meets in business session at 7:00 p.m. on the first and third Tuesdays of each month.
 Meetings take place in the Council Chambers at the Municipal Building.
 Cable channel 12 televises regular meetings.

 Districts

-Beloit lies within Kansas's 1st congressional district, currently represented by Roger Marshall (politician).
+Beloit lies within Kansas's 1st congressional district, currently represented by Tracey Mann.
 For the purpose of representation in the Kansas Legislature, the city is located in the 36th Senate District, currently represented by Elaine Bowers, and the 107th House District, currently represented by Susan Concannon.
 On the local level, Beloit is in both the first, represented by Tom Claussen, and second, represented by Mike Cooper, Mitchell County Commissioner Districts.
 Beloit is mostly in Beloit Township, but the very far north side of the city is located in Plum Creek Township.